farsightsec/axa/README.md

 $ kill %sratunnel
 [2]- Exit 15 sratunnel ...
 ```

+1. `sratunnel -s 'ssh sra-service@sra-eft.sie-remote.net' -c ch212 -w 'ch=212'
-Discussion: here, we started a background process to access remote SIE channel
+-o nmsg:127.0.0.1,5000 &`: here, we started a background process to access
-212, and to deposit all received mesages in NMSG format using UDP on a local
+remote SIE channel 212, and to deposit all received mesages in NMSG format
-socket (host 127.0.0.1, port 5000).
-As before, no IP address or DNS name
+using UDP on a local socket (host 127.0.0.1, port 5000).
+As before, no IP
-filters were used, since channel 212 is known to be very low volume.
-We then
+address or DNS name filters were used, since channel 212 is known to be very
+low volume.
+2. `tcpdump -n -c 3 -i lo udp port 5000`: we then used the tcpdump command to
-used the tcpdump command to show that packets were being received on the local
+show that packets were being received on the local socket.
+3. `nmsgtool -V SIE -T newdomain -l 127.0.0.1/5000 -c 3`: We ran `nmsgtool`,
-socket.
-We ran nmsgtool, specifying our input with the -V, -T, and –l options
+specifying our input with the `-V`, `-T`, and `-l` options since the `nmsgtool`
-since the nmsgtool shortcut for channel notation (-C) only works for directly
+shortcut for channel notation (`-C`) only works for directly conected SIE
-conected SIE clients. nmsgtool displayed three mesages and exited.
-We then
+clients. `nmsgtool` displayed three messages and exited.
+We then killed the
-killed the background `sratunnel` process, concluding the demo.
+background `sratunnel` process, concluding the demo.

 ## API Workflow
 --------------